violeta8/Programming-Paradigms/README.md

 In this course, we will not use sophisticated building mechanisms like `make` or `rebar`.
 Instead, we shall stick to the simplest possible compilation mechanism: namely compilation through the Erlang shell.
-This allows us to get used to the basic compilation commands, while at the same time, eliminating unnecessary complexities related to compilation and source code dependency management.
+This allows us to get used to the basic compilation commands, while at the same time, eliminating unnecessary complexities related to source code dependency management and others.

-Compilation can be done by invoking the `c()` command on the Erlang shell like so:
+Compilation can be done by invoking the `c()` function on the Erlang shell like so:
 ```
 > c(hello).
 ```

 This compiles the module `hello.erl` (note we did not specify the `.erl` extension in the above example), resulting in the creation of an object code file `hello.beam`.
 When a module is successfully compiled, it is automatically loaded by Erlang into the Erlang shell.
-We can verify this by invoking the `m()` command that displays the list of all loaded modules, together with the fully-qualified path pointing to the corresponding `.beam` file on the local file system.
+We can verify this by calling the `m()` function that displays the list of all loaded modules, together with the fully-qualified path pointing to the corresponding `.beam` file on the local file system.
-Compiling modules in this way can become cumbersome when the number of module is beyond a couple of modules.
+Compiling modules in this way can become cumbersome when the number of modules is beyond a couple.

 Erlang makes it possible for the user to configure and expose a number of utility functions that are automatically loaded and made accessible from the Erlang shell.
 We will use this mechanism to facilitate the compilation and loading of Erlang modules:

-1. Create a file named user_default.erl in your user home directory (mine is /Users/duncan), and paste in the following Erlang code:
+1. Create a file named `user_default.erl` in your user home directory (mine is `/Users/duncan`), and paste in the following Erlang code:

 ```
 -module(user_default).